-Cao Lau is the pride of Hoi An cuisine, one of the most popular dish in the old town.
+Cao Lau is the pride of Hoi An cuisine, one of the most popular dishes in the old town.
 Many have mistaken Cao Lau and Mi Quang because both dishes have yellow noodles.
 But they do taste differently with different toppings.
 Cao Lau is rather a mixing dish where you mix all noodle, pork and herb all together before taking a bite.
 The noodles are in lighter yellow and have round shape while Mi Quang’s noodles are quite flat and slightly wider.
-Specially, fried species of Cao Lau are added to the bowl to increase the crispiness.
+Especially, fried species of Cao Lau are added to the bowl to increase the crispiness.
 Best places to have Cao Lau are the vendor or Ba Be stall (at Tran Phu street) or Cao Lau Ba Thanh (Cong Chanh crossroad).
 Other places you can try:

-• Ms. Ha stall E035 at Hoi An Central market
+• Ms Ha stall E035 at Hoi An Central market

-• Ms. Thanh stall at 26 Thai Phien St.
+• Ms Thanh stall at 26 Thai Phien St.

 Com Ga (Chicken Rice)

-Com Ga has to be the most famous specialty of Hoi An.
+Com Ga has to be the most famous speciality of Hoi An.
 The dish itself isn’t originated in Hoi An but the clever locals have made it so much more special and delicious compared to Com Ga in anywhere else.
 It’s made of yellowish fried rice topped with chicken meat and herbs, served with a bowl of soup.
-Right in the old town you can easily have a taste of the dish: Ba Buoi restaurant at 22 Phan Chu Trinh and its next-door neighbor Ty.
+Right in the old town, you can easily have a taste of the dish: Ba Buoi restaurant at 22 Phan Chu Trinh and its next-door neighbour Ty.
 There is also a food-stall on Le Loi Street, named Huong, is also said to be good.

 Banh Bao – Banh Vac (White Roses)

 Hoi An is the only place you could find this wonder.
 The English name of the dish is White Rose – must be the rose-like shape of the dumplings.
 The nick-name “white rose” was told to have originated from a foreign tourist who gave the dish the name for the first time trying it.
 White Rose is a common dish around Hoi An, you can actually find it everywhere.
 Banh Vac and Banh Bao are two different cakes but served together in one plate with sauce.
 Banh Vac is made with ground shrimp, added with garlic, spring onion, lemongrass and spices.
 Banh Bao has minced pork and mushroom inside.
-The sauce has to have three flavors in it: sour, spicy and sweet.
-The chilies must be both green chili and red chili.
+The sauce has to have three flavours in it: sour, spicy and sweet.
+The chillies must be both green chilli and red chilli.
 White Rose restaurant at 533 Hai Ba Trung is one of the best places to taste the dish.

 Hoanh Thanh (Fried Wontons)